Tuesday, February 24, 2026

 💡 Additional Tips

-If flickering only occurs in specific applications (e.g. games), try disabling V-Sync or G-Sync/FreeSync from your graphics card settings.
+If flickering only occurs in certain apps or games, try turning off features like V-Sync or G-Sync/FreeSync in your graphics card settings.
+Sometimes these are responsible for the instability.

 🎯 When is Screen Replacement Necessary?